 i) Average server response time < 1.25 seconds

 Get rid of unnecessary extensions

 Magento is a highly flexible and scalable ecommerce platform.
 There are a number of third party extensions available to enhance functionality and unique features.
-But installing too many extensions might affect your website speed.
-As these extensions contain js/css resources.
-During execution these js/css creates more requests and slows down the website speed.
-We recommend removing the extensions which are not most useful.

 Use of Http2

 HTTP2 is like a continuous stream while HTTP 1 needed a handshake for each file download.